Reference Signals

 In this case, the CSI-RS transmission occurs every Nth slot, where N ranges from 4 to 640.
 In this case, each CSI-RS resource is also configured with an

-flag defined above.
+activeflag defined above.
 Once activated, the CSI-RS transmission behavior is just like the periodic case until it is deactivated.
 All CSI-RS resources in the set are activated/deactivated together.
-(Theactive
+(Theactiveflag is a property of the CSI-RS resource set)- Aperiodic:

 Please refer to 3GPP TS 38.211 section 7.4.1.5.3 for more details.
-See also CSI-RS timing configurations.
+See also CSI-RS Timing Configurations.

-- print(indent=0, title='CSI-RS Resource Set Properties:', getStr=False)
+- print(indent=0, title=None, getStr=False)

 Prints the properties of this CSI-RS resource set.